Many or all companies we feature compensate us. Compensation and editorial

 How long does it take to pay off $100K in student loans?

-How long it’ll take you to repay your loans depends on several factors, including the repayment plan you choose and the size of your monthly payment.
+How long it will take to repay your loans depends on several factors, including the repayment plan you choose and the size of your monthly payment.

-Here’s what your monthly payments could look like for a $100,000 student loan with a 6% APR and different repayment terms:
+Here’s what your monthly payments could look like for a $100,000 student loan with a 6% rate and different repayment terms:

 5 years$1,933$15,997